patching...

 Louis Acompora, 14, died suddenly in March 2000, after he was struck in the chest while playing goalie for the Northport varsity lacrosse team.

-Since then, a foundation created by his parents Karen and John in his memory — The Louis J. Acompora Memorial Foundation —has been dedicated to "taking children out of harm's way," by advocating for the awareness and availability
+Since then, a foundation created by his parents Karen and John in his memory — —has been dedicated to "taking children out of harm's way," by advocating for the awareness and availability

 Locally, the foundation has done much for local athletic youth leagues, including getting coaches trained, donating AEDs, sponsoring events and hosting the annual Northport Lacrosse Jamboree and much more.